mhmdacs-collab/EasyTAX/.ai/ENGINEERING_PRINCIPLES.md

 - No regressions are introduced.
 - The requested workflow works from the user's perspective.

+---

+## 13. Configuration Over Customization

+Business behavior should be configurable through Settings.

+Avoid creating separate implementations when configuration can solve the same problem.

+Temporary changes requested by a user (for example, changing quotation validity from 15 days to 7 days) should affect only the current document unless explicitly saved in Settings.

 Refer to `.ai/DEFINITION_OF_DONE.md` for the complete checklist.